oskarjohansson/Powerbank-MPD-XP/README.md

 # Powerbank 4S
 A powerbank to primarily use with MDP-XP Modular Power Supply.
+It can be found [here](https://www.welectron.com/Miniware-MDP-XP-Modular-Power-Supply)

 ## Background
 One of the problems when using li-ion batteries is the charging, without a proper charger the cells wil be damages and probably start a fire.
 To remove these problems one solution would be a BMS with USB-C as a charging and discharging port.
 This doesn't exist yet, so someone has to make it.